With summer winding down in Holdrege, now is a great time to get a kick start on air conditioner maintenance.

 2. Clean the Outside

-Then turn on the vacuum to cautiously clean the metallic fins.
-These components are also known as condenser coils and transfer heat away from your equipment.
+Then use the vacuum to cautiously clean the metallic fins.
+These parts are also referred to as condenser coils and move heat away from your equipment.

-You need to be careful with these delicate coils.
-Warped or crushed fins can affect efficiency.
+You need to be careful with these fine coils.
+Bent or crumpled fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to adjust warped fins.
-You can also use a fin comb from an appliance part store.
-A pro from Durable Service should fix severe damage.
+Use a butter knife to rearrange warped fins.
+You can also use a fin comb from an appliance part retailer.
+A pro from Durable Service should fix large amounts of damage.

 4. Clean the Inside

-After taking out the fan, dig out leaves and other yard rubbish.
-Then clean the inside of the system with a wet sponge.
+After extracting the fan, pull out leaves and other yard litter.
+Then mop the inside of the unit with a wet sponge.

-The only coil cleaner you need is water.
-Use slight pressure from a hose nozzle to wash the fins, spraying water from the inside out.
-Put the fan back in once you’re done.
+The only coil cleaner you have to have is water.
+Use slight pressure from a hose nozzle to rinse the fins, spraying water from the inside out.
+Reinstall the fan once you’re finished.

 5. Test Your Air Conditioner

-You can now restore power and turn your air conditioner back on.
-If it’s not working correctly, give us a call at 308-995-8177.
+It’s safe to restore power and turn your air conditioner back on.
+If it’s not running correctly, reach out to us a call at 308-995-8177.

 Related: Air Conditioner Service: Pay a Little Now, Save Later